 However, that involves transferring all of your data from your existing hard drive to the new one.
 While there isn't native functionality within Windows, it's a relatively simple process if you have the right hardware and software.

-Cloning a hard drive is a surprisingly easy process, so long as you have the right software or hardware.
-Even if your new drive has a smaller capacity than the old one - a common scenario if you're replacing an older laptop or PC drive with a modern SSD - it's still possible to clone the data between the drives so long as there's less data on the old drive than the capacity of the new one.
+Even if your new drive has a smaller capacity than the old one - a common scenario if you're replacing an older laptop or PC drive with a modern SSD - it's still possible to clone the data between the drives.
+Just make sure there's less data stored on the old drive than the capacity of the new one.

 There are two ways to clone a hard drive.
 First, you can buy a hard drive cloner, plug in two drives and hit the button.
 It's not the cheapest method, and it won't work if the capacity of the new drive is smaller than the old, but it's the easiest method if the drives are the same capacity, or the new one is larger.

 Our preferred method, however, is to connect both drives to the same PC and use cloning software to copy the contents across.
 First, this is cheaper than buying a hardware cloner and it also gives you much more control over the process.
 Plus, with the right software, you can also clone a bigger-capacity drive to a smaller one.

 Can you clone a hard drive in Windows 10?

 Yes, but you'll need additional software.
 Microsoft has never included a tool for making an exact copy of a hard drive in Windows itself.
 Although you can copy files from one drive to another, this isn’t enough - especially if it also contains a Windows installation.
 All Windows can do is resize or create new partitions.